ananthu-aniraj/pdiscoformer/training_instructions.md

 ### Recommended Batch Sizes
 - For models trained on CUB/NABirds, we recommend using a batch size of 32 (or higher).
 - For models trained on PartImageNet OOD, PartImageNet Seg, and Flowers102 we recommend using a batch size of 128 (or higher).
-For lower batch sizes, you may need to turn on the weight decay to stabilize the training (recommended value is 0.05).
+- In case these batch sizes do not fit in the GPU memory, you can use gradient accumulation to simulate a higher batch size.
+For example, if you have 1 GPU which can only fit a batch size of 16, you can set the `--gradient_accumulation_steps` parameter to 2 to simulate a batch size of 32.

 ## Experiment Tracking
 It is recommended to use [Weights and Biases](https://wandb.ai/site) for tracking the experiments.
 The `--wandb` flag can be used to enable this feature.
 Feel free to remove the `--wandb` flag if you don`t want to use it.